Epistemic Bias Injection: Manipulating LLM Opinion via Selective Context Retrieval: Abstract

 \section{Abstract}

-This paper explores attacks and defenses on vector databases in retrieval-augmented generation (RAG) systems.
-Prior work on knowledge poisoning attacks primarily inject false or toxic content, which fact-checking or linguistic analysis easily detects.
-We reveal a new and subtle threat: bias injection attacks, which insert factually correct yet semantically biased passages into the knowledge base to covertly influence the ideological framing of answers generated by large language models (LLMs).
-We demonstrate that these adversarial passages, though linguistically coherent and truthful, can systematically crowd out opposing views from the retrieved context and steer LLM answers toward the attacker’s intended perspective.
+When answering user queries, LLMs often retrieve knowledge from external sources stored in retrieval-augmented generation (RAG) databases.
+These are often populated from unvetted sources, e.g. the open web, and can contain maliciously crafted data.
+This paper studies attacks that can manipulate the context retrieved by LLMs from such RAG databases.
+Prior work on such context manipulation primarily injects false or toxic content, which can often be detected by fact-checking or linguistic analysis.
+A more subtle threat, which we call epistemic bias injection (\attack), is where adversaries inject factually correct yet epistemically biased passages that systematically favor one side of an open-ended issue.
+Although linguistically coherent and truthful, such adversarial passages effectively crowd out alternative viewpoints during retrieval from the RAG and push LLM outputs towards an attack-desired stance.

-We precisely characterize this class of attacks and then develop a post-retrieval filtering defense, \name.
-We construct a comprehensive benchmark based on public question answering datasets to evaluate them.
-Our results show that: (1) the proposed attack induces significant perspective shifts in LLM answers, effectively evading existing retrieval-based sanitization defenses; and (2) \name\ outperforms existing methods by reducing adversarial passages retrieved by 15\% which mitigates perspective shift by 6.2$\times$ in answers, while enabling the retrieval of 62\% more benign passages.
+As a core contribution, we propose a novel characterization of the problem: We give a {\em geometric metric that quantifies stance polarity and epistemic bias}.
+This metric can be computed directly on embeddings of text passages.
+Leveraging it, we construct \attack\ attacks and develop a lightweight prototype defense called \name~for them.
+We evaluate them both on a comprehensive benchmark constructed from public question answering datasets.
+Our results show that: (1) the proposed attack induces significant stance polarity shifts, effectively evading existing retrieval-based sanitization defenses, and (2) \name\ substantially reduces adversarial retrieval and epistemic bias in LLM's answers.
+Overall, this demonstrates the new threat as well as the ease of employing epistemic bias metrics for filtering in RAG-enabled LLMs.

 \definecolor{darkblueA}{rgb}{0.0, 0.0, 0.4} [1]{\ignorespaces#1\unskip} [1]{\ignorespaces#1\unskip}

 [2]{ \\ \text{#1)} {\emph{#2}}\ignorespaces}

 \definecolor{mygray}{HTML}{e3e6e8} \definecolor{darkgreen}{RGB}{0, 150, 0} \definecolor{darkblue}{RGB}{0, 0, 150} \definecolor{cyanHighlight}{HTML}{5CFFFF} \definecolor{yellowHighlight}{HTML}{FBFF00} \definecolor{lightgreen}{RGB}{144,238,144}